mixxit/docsy-example/content/en/docs/Events/Jucos Missive.md

 2019:|Silternius nods and smiles "Thank you friend, we must all work together to ensure these lands remain free from darkness.
 I will see to it personally that this assistance is not squandered

+2019:|Silternius leaves the tent and joins the others

+2019:~Ray: silt, can I roll perception?))

+2019:~Ray: for the fake smile))

+2019:|Father_Branan shows his priestly book at the %t

+2019:|Father_Branan nods and smiles, they seem to appreciate each other for a moment - he places his hand on the shoulder of the frog and thanks him, leaving the tent

+2019:~Duradae_Olath: security

+2019:~Duradae_Olath: aski

+2019:~Reggie_Luthier the Companion: So, ready to head back to tell Juco the good news?

+2019:~Father_Branan: I believe so

+2019:~Silternius the Vindicator: Alright friends, It's been a long day, let's return and give the good news to Juco

+2019:|Reggie_Luthier suddenly stops in the shade of the trees as a string breaks on his lute.

+2019:~Reggie_Luthier the Companion: Hey friends, I just need a minute.

+2019:|Reggie_Luthier starts replacing his string.

+2019:|Father_Branan nods, he pulls out some bread from his pack

+2019:|Silternius sits on the side of the road to catch his breath

+2019:|Reggie_Luthier mumbles about how dark it is.

+2019:~Reggie_Luthier the Companion: Thats better.

+2019:~Father_Branan: Wow!

+2019:~Father_Branan: it's like a summers day in the vale

+2019:|Reggie_Luthier continues repairing his string, but it is easier now that he can see.

+2019:|Reggie_Luthier winks at the cleric as he sings a quiet song.

+2019:|Syvis smiles happy she could help

+2019:~Father_Branan: Hmm who is that

+2019:|Silternius looks around at the figures advancing around them

+2019:~Reggie_Luthier the Companion: Hello there friends.

+2019:~Silternius the Vindicator: hello friends

+2019:~Reggie_Luthier the Companion: Nice ... robes...

+2019:|Father_Branan mutters something to enruel

+2019:|Syvis turns around and lets out a high scream as someone in robes with a weapon suddenly appears behind her

+2019:~Reggie_Luthier the Companion: You shouldn't sneak up on people like that, friends.

+2019:|Reggie_Luthier shakes his head like he doesn't understand.

+2019:|Syvis looks at the person hidden beneath cloaks and slowely walks backwards

+2019:~Reggie_Luthier the Companion: I'm afraid I don't speak creepy cloaked figure.

+2019:~Father_Branan: they appear to be sacrificing someone!

+2019:~Ray: I'm invsibile))

+2019:|Reggie_Luthier sings a strange new song.

+2019:|Reggie_Luthier stops his song with a disappointed expression.

+2019:~Father_Branan: augh!

+2019:~Reggie_Luthier the Companion: Hey, stop that!

+2019:|Father_Branan mutters 'Enruel hold them still!'

+2019:|Silternius stretches forth his hand and begins conjuring a torrent of flame from the ground

+2019:|Syvis runs away from the cultist trying not to trip over the roots

+2019:~Silternius the Vindicator: is everyone alright?

+2019:|Father_Branan looks around in the dark

+2019:~Reggie_Luthier the Companion: You know it didn't have to end this way, friend.

+2019:|Father_Branan feels about for his book

+2019:|Reggie_Luthier looks sadly at the bodies around them.

+2019:~Silternius the Vindicator: is everyone alright??

+2019:|Reggie_Luthier sings a soothing song

+2019:|Syvis runs into the shadow of a tree and curls up in a ball trying to hide herself as she gets flashbacks

+2019:|Father_Branan the darkness came back during the attack

+2019:~Silternius the Vindicator: hey

+2019:|Ray nods "so this is what happened..."

+2019:~Silternius the Vindicator: friend, it's ok.
+They're gone now

+2019:~Reggie_Luthier the Companion: Usually I would just run from enemies like that, but not when they are attacking my traveling companions.

+2019:|Father_Branan looks at the bodies 'Why would they do this to us?
+What had we done?'

+2019:~Silternius the Vindicator: you can come join us, we need to head back to safety. it's not safe in these woods

+2019:~Reggie_Luthier the Companion: Yea, let's head back.

+2019:|Reggie_Luthier shouts, Come on Syvis.
+Time to head back.

+2019:|Syvis slowely looks up and says in a scared voice ''Are they gone ?''

+2019:~Syvis the Vanquisher: Are you sure there aren't any more hiding in the branches of the trees ?

+2019:|Father_Branan nods 'We are safe, The Gods will always protect those in need'

+2019:~Silternius the Vindicator: the outlaws and vagabonds roaming these woods need not reason to attack.
+Perhaps they wanted our money, or they thought we were delivering good to ezro, it almost sounded like they were cultists trying to obtain a sacrifice for some evil purpose

+2019:~Syvis the Vanquisher: Are you sure there aren't any more hiding in the branches of the trees ?

+2019:~Silternius the Vindicator: they mentioned something about wanting our bodies as hosts

+2019:|Silternius shudders

+2019:~Silternius the Vindicator: let's continue on, no good will come of staying here

+2019:~Reggie_Luthier the Companion: Don't get me wrong, I'd have let them use my body for any number of fun things.
+But not like that.
+No siree.

+2019:~Father_Branan: a good idea, it is dark here and i am not familiar with this place

+2019:~Father_Branan: you seem to know this place quite well, are you a tracker?

+2019:~Reggie_Luthier the Companion: I dabble, yea

+2019:~Father_Branan: we are lucky to have you

+2019:|Silternius looks at the priest and is grateful for his divine abilities, wondering which deity has such influence in these lands

+2019:|Ray thinks back to the battle {my charm wasn't good enough}

+2019:|Father_Branan smiles 'Who can know how far the influence of the God of Secrets can go?
+Perhaps there is no limit'

+2019:~Syvis the Vanquisher: ((i have to go in like 15 minutes

+2019:|Father_Branan points 'You appear to have dropped some jewelry'

+2019:|Silternius smiles in amazement.
+Enchanter's mind trick? perhaps.
+More likely a divine connection. fascinating.

+2019:~Reggie_Luthier the Companion: Too right, we were.
+We did it!

+2019:|Reggie_Luthier looks entirely too self-satisfied.

+2019:~Father_Branan: this forest needs more lighting

+2019:~Father_Branan: we were jumped by some strange people in the darkness

+2019:~Reggie_Luthier the Companion: They froggies said they would hop right on over with some 'o their best fighter types.

+2019:|Syvis walks to the corner of the room and puts her back against the wall constantly looking through the windows to make sure no more cultists are left

+2019:|Silternius sees Syvis acting nervous by the window

+2019:~Ray: nice))

+2019:~Silternius the Vindicator: It's ok, they're gone now, you're safe.

+2019:|Father_Branan does not feel hungry for once in his life

+2019:|Father_Branan places a map on the table of Juco, 'as you promised, i am looking for a place of fungus' please mark it for me

+2019:~Father_Branan: thank you

+2019:|Father_Branan smiles

+2019:|Father_Branan smiles and nods to people 'i hope we can meet again'